Large deviations for the ground state of weakly interacting Bose gases

-The ground state of $\mathcal{Q}$ is well known and given by the quasi-free state \eqref{def:psiQ}, i.e. by a Bogoliubov transform $e^{B (\mu)}$ applied on the vacuum $\Omega$.
-A peculiar property of a Bogoliubov transform is that its action on creation and annihilation operators, and thus in particular of operators of the form $a^*(h)+ a(h)$ is explicitly known.
-The main difficulty in this step here is that $\phi_+ (g) = b^*(h) + b(h)$ is formulated w.r.t. to modified creation and annihilation operators for which the action of the Bogoliubov transform is not explicitly given.
-However for this step and the rest of the proof it is important that $\phi_+ (g)$ leaves the truncated Fock space invariant and thus is formulated w.r.t modified creation and annihilation operators.
+We recall that we are left with computing the expectation value w.r.t. to the ground state $\psi_{\mathcal{Q}}$ of the quadratic Hamiltonian $\mathcal{Q}$ given by \eqref{def:Q}.
+In this step we will show that the ground state is approximately given by $e^{B( \mu)} \Omega$, that is a an generalized Bogoliubov transform applied to the vacuum vector.
+Furthermore, we show that $e^{B( \mu)}$ acts on the observable $\phi_+ (h)$ as a Bogoliubov transform, i.e. that $e^{-B( \mu)} \phi_+ (h) e^{B( \mu)}$ can be approximated by $\phi_+(f)$ with $f$ given by \eqref{def:f}.
+The main difficulty in this step here is that all quantities are formulated w.r.t. to modified creation and annihilation operators for which the action of the Bogoliubov transform is not explicitly given.
+However we use \eqref{def:d} and \eqref{eq:estimates-dp},\eqref{eq:estimates-dp*} and Lemmas \ref{lemma:dp}-\ref{lemma:conj-dd} to prove the following Lemma.

-We show in the next Lemma that the Bogoliubov transform $e^{B (\mu)}$, the ground state $\psi_{\mathcal{Q}}$ consists of, approximately acts on $\phi_+ (g)$ as a Bogoliubov transform w.r.t. to modified creation and annihilation operators.

 \begin{lemma} Let $\kappa>0$.
 Under the same assumptions as in Theorem \ref{thm:main}, there exist constants $C_1,C_2 >0 $ and $\kappa_1, \kappa_2 >0$ such that for all $0 \leq \lambda \leq \min \lbrace 1/(\kappa_1 \vertiii{O}), 1/(\kappa_2 \vertiii{O}) \rbrace$ we have